sslover/designing-for-data-personalization/week8/mongoose-cheatsheet.md

 			console.log(data);
 	  })

-A simpler example (remember, we can chain however we want):
+A simpler example (remember, we can chain these however we want):

+	// this would return all results where:
+	// 1. name is equal to Sam
+	// 2. the results are sorted by the name
+	// 3. we limit to 15 results

 	Person.find({name:"Sam"}).sort('-name').limit(15).exec(function(err,data){
 			// err
 			if(err) console.log('we have error -> ' + err);